realCheesyQuesadilla/GuidGenerator/README.md

 # GuidGenerator
 Chrome Extension that generates Guids/UUIDs

-Available on the Chrome Web Store @ https://chrome.google.com/webstore/detail/guidgenerator/llnecddnedmdaelopnpjdhdiaamjajjk
+Available on the Chrome Web Store: https://chrome.google.com/webstore/detail/guidgenerator/llnecddnedmdaelopnpjdhdiaamjajjk

 Clicking the button or Alt+Shift+G will generate an alert with a Guid to copy.